 - Be 16 years of age or older

 Yes!
-Prison Book Program is run entirely by volunteers.
+Most of our work is done by volunteers.
 We have jobs to match all abilities ranging from sit-down jobs to moving heavy boxes.
-Volunteers jobs include picking books to match requests, packing them up to be mailed, sorting and shelving book donations and processing incoming mail.

 Book enthusiasts under 16 are welcome but must be accompanied by an adult.
 Before your child volunteers, please consider the work that is involved.
 More info on the specific tasks involved can be found on our volunteer page.